Deepanraj1508/Golang-Basic-Projects/Hotel-Food-Order/README.md

 # Prerequisite
 You should have basic knowledge of Go language like data types, if-else statement, loops, switch-statement, slices, maps and structures.
-If you don't know anything about Go language, then do checkout the [resoruces section](https://github.com/BhairaviSanskriti/Order-Food/edit/main/README.md#resources) and you'll be good to go.

 # Resources
 1. [Go Beginner Project Tutorial - Learn Golang](https://www.youtube.com/watch?v=LHhsNa_Kgns)